 Pillows are made with a variety of different materials that influence their quality and durability as well as personal comfort.
-How to pick the suitable pillows for yourself?!
+How to pick suitable pillows for yourself?!

 There are major materials on pillow markets, which are chosen specifically to provide different comfort levels or to support specific factors such as cooling effects and washability.

-Polyfill is a synthetic polyester fiber that is used to create a faux down pillow feel or added support due to how strong and durable it is when under pressure.
+Polyfill is a synthetic polyester fiber that is used to create a faux-down pillow feel or added support due to how strong and durable it is when under pressure.
 Typically, it is machine washable and dryable without compromising its integrity.

 Down and feather blends are a traditional bedding fill and are popular due to how well it shapes and molds to your weight- all while providing a soft feel and decent underlying support.
 A good down and feather fill can last for many years and is considered high quality.